*Fall 2023 programming is now open for registration!*

 Get an introduction to key learning principles and the basics of effective, evidence-based teaching practices in this course about teaching in the college classroom.
 This course will focus on developing inclusive, learner-centered approaches to teaching.
 Students will explore the interconnectedness of learning objectives, assessment, and learning activities through both discussion of course materials and developing and practicing their own lesson plan.

-The CIRTL Network hosts interactive, cross-network workshops that will have you doing hands-on, collaborative work on topics of teaching and learning.
+The CIRTL Network hosts interactive workshops that will have you doing hands-on, collaborative work on topics of teaching and learning.
 These workshops count toward the first certificate level.
 Most of the CIRTL workshops focus on diversity, equity, and inclusion (DEI) initiatives in higher education.

 The CIRTL Network hosts a number of cross-network webinars each semester about topics of interest related to teaching and research.
 These drop-in sessions are one-hour, low commitment conversations and a great way to stay connected with CIRTL.